-Now you’ve made up your mind to visit Yunnan, one of the most diverse, fascinating and lush provinces in China.
+Now you’ve made up your mind to visit Yunnan, one of the most diverse, fascinating and lush provinces in China, and homeground of Pu erh tea.
 You’ll probably wonder how long the trip should be, and how many days should you be spending in Kunming, the capital of Yunnan, known as the City of Eternal Spring.

 Kunming is the gateway to exploring some of the most beautiful, peculiar, breathtaking and unique natural landscapes of Yunnan, as it is the transportation hub in the region.
 A typical trip to Yunnan usually last about 6-7 days, it includes Kunming – Dali – Lijiang, and Shangri-la if you have 2-3 more days to spare.
 Stay at a hotel near the attractions will save you more time.